Helsinki-NLP/shroom/index.md

-## Welcome to the SemEval-2025 Task-3 - Mu-SHROOM, the Multilingual Shared-task on Hallucinations and Related Observable Overgeneration Mistakes
+## Welcome to SemEval-2025 Task-3 - Mu-SHROOM, the Multilingual Shared-task on Hallucinations and Related Observable Overgeneration Mistakes

 _Previous iterations of the shared task: [2024](/shroom/2024)_